AsymptoticEpiphany/cpp_examples/README.md

   ```bash
   ./build/tests
   ```
-- In Visual Studio Code, you can use the CMake Tools extension or Test Explorer UI to run and debug tests interactively.
+- In Visual Studio Code you can use the CMake Tools extension or Test Explorer UI to run and debug tests interactively.

 ## Debugging in VS Code